-BigCommerce runs NGINX on bare metal to serve its Web traffic, and to function as a load balancer for its application servers and services.
-NGINX is used in front of BigCommerce’s two main datacenters, and is able to balance and secure traffic shipped between these two locations.
+BigCommerce runs NGINX on bare metal to serve its web traffic, and to function as a load balancer for its application servers and services.
+NGINX is used in front of BigCommerce’s two main data centers, and is able to balance and secure traffic between these two locations.
 Inside all of these instances of NGINX, the BigCommerce team is also performing deep packet inspection of the HTTP traffic involved.

 NGINX exists at every layer inside BigCommerce, and allows the company to reliably manage and route incoming traffic so that its customers are offered the fastest possible online shopping experience.

 BigCommerce is the world’s largest cloud e‑commerce platform.
 The company’s enterprise‑focused online sales platform serves both B2B and B2C customers across 60,000+ brands.
 With thousands of stores hosted inside its cloud‑based e‑commerce platform, BigCommerce is highly focused on keeping its services fast, reliable, and inexpensive.
 Clients include Skullcandy, Ben & Jerry’s, Paul Mitchell, Sony, and Toyota.